igorskyflyer/npm-common-types/README.md

 ### `MethodsOf<Obj>`

-Extract all methods from an object.
+Extracts all methods from an object.

 <br>